Abdul Yabré

-Abdul Yabré (born 3 April 1995) is a footballer who plays as a midfielder for Italian Serie D club Dolomiti Bellunesi.
+Abdul Yabré (born 3 April 1995) is a footballer who plays as a midfielder for Italian Serie D club Luparense.
 Born in Italy, he represents Burkina Faso internationally.

 Professional career

 Yabré passed through the Cesena youth academy for 10 years, before being transferred to Vibonese.

 International career

 Yabré was born in Italy to Burkinabé parents, and made his debut for the Burkina Faso national team in a friendly 3–0 loss to Chile on 2 June 2017.